ethereum/hive/simulators/lean/README.md

 - uses the `lean-spec-client` helper to drive post-genesis justification/finalization cases for the shared RPC endpoints.

-The `client-interop` suite runs every selected client against every other selected client in both three-node 2:1 topologies, using one shared genesis per run and asserting that all three nodes finalize past genesis at the same slot.
+The `client-interop` suite runs every selected client against itself once and against every other selected client in both three-node 2:1 topologies, using one shared genesis per run and asserting that all three nodes finalize past genesis at the same slot.

 The helper-backed post-genesis cases are part of the default suite.
 The LeanSpec helper image generates and caches a small fixed set of validator keys